JAntn/garbcol/README.md

 Smart pointers with mark&sweep garbage collector and multi-thread support.

-This library provide tools for programming in C++11 with automatic memory management.
-It is written for a GNU compiler.
+This library provides tools for programming in C++11 with automatic memory management.
+It is written with a GNU compiler.

 Provides smart pointers whose contents are freed automatically, multi-thread compatibility, and a collection of containers that 'wrap' some STL classes.

 ### Changes 0.04.5

-Some important changes in declarationof new GC classes.
+Some important changes in declaration of new GC classes.
 Now, derived classes can be derived and so.

 ### Initialization